Tantalor93/dnspyre/docs/index.md

   -n, --number=NUMBER          How many times the provided queries are repeated.
 Note that the total number of queries issued = types*number*concurrency*len(queries).
   -c, --concurrency=1          Number of concurrent queries to issue.
   -l, --rate-limit=0           Apply a global questions / second rate limit.
       --query-per-conn=0       Queries on a connection before creating a new one.
 0: unlimited.
-Applicable for plain DNS and DoT, this option is not considered for DoH.
+Applicable for plain DNS and DoT, this option is not considered for DoH or DoQ.
   -r, --recurse                Allow DNS recursion.
 Enabled by default.
 DNS recursion can be disabled by --no-recurse.
       --probability=1          Each provided hostname will be used with provided probability.
 Value 1 and above means that each hostname will be used by each concurrent benchmark goroutine.
 Useful for randomizing queries across benchmark goroutines.
       --edns0=0                Enable EDNS0 with specified size.